 When is transmission most prevalent?

 Nymphs or immature ticks are the most common vectors.
 They are less than 2mm, which makes them hard to see.
 They are most active during summer, but they can also survive moderate to severe cold.
-Adult Ixodes ticks prefer cooler weathers.
+Adult Ixodes ticks prefer cooler weather.

 Why is it easy for the bacteria to get inside the human body?

 Tick saliva contains substances that hinder with the host’s immune response, helping the Ixodes bacteria establish infection.
-The bacteria multiply outward from the dermis until they reach the blood stream and deeper tissues.
+The bacteria multiply outward from the dermis until they reach the bloodstream and deeper tissues.
 This is why skin rashes are the usual initial signs of Lyme disease.
 If left untreated, the bacteria could live in the body for years, even with the production of antibodies.

-Why Lyme Disease is Hard to Diagnose
+Why is Lyme Disease Hard to Diagnose?

 Symptoms may be faint or in unnoticeable parts of the body.